GetmeUK/HTMLString/README.md

 Then run `grunt build` to build the project.

 ## Testing
 To test the library you'll need to use Jasmine.
-First install Jasmine
+First install Jasmine:
 ```
 git clone https://github.com/pivotal/jasmine.git
 mkdir HTMLString/jasmine